The Hoare family home

 The house was intended to be the main country home for Henry Hoare I ‘the Good’ and his family, but unfortunately Henry passed away the same year that the house was completed.

-Later the great grandson of Henry ‘the Good’, Sir Richard Colt Hoare made huge changes to the house, not only by adding the wings, but also by adding to the wonderful collection inside.
+Later the great grandson of ‘Good Henry’, Sir Richard Colt Hoare made huge changes to the house, not only by adding the wings, but also by adding to the wonderful collection inside.
 He had decided that Stourhead as it currently stood was not large enough for his books and paintings, so the wings were built to house this collection and are great examples of his Regency taste.

 Sir Richard Colt Hoare also employed furniture-maker Thomas Chippendale the Younger to make furniture for the newly built wings.